multiOTP/multiotp/README.md

  -mysql          MySQL connection information, comma separated (server,user,
                  password,database[,log_table[,users_table[,tokens_table]]])
-                 (this switch is DEPRECATED, use the -config switch instead) -param          All parameters are logged for debugging purposes -prefix-pin     The pin and the token must be typed merged by the user (if you pin is 1234 and your token displays 5556677,
+                 (this switch is DEPRECATED, use the -config switch instead) -no-prefix-pin  No prefix pin must be merged with the token by the user (this switch is DEPRECATED, use the -set switch instead) -param          All parameters are logged for debugging purposes -prefix-pin     The pin and the token must be typed merged by the user (if you pin is 1234 and your token displays 5556677,